-A. Spain in general is very fertile, but is not well cultivated, through the pride and laziness of its inhabitants.
+A. Spain, in general, is very fertile, but is not cultivated, through the pride and laziness of its inhabitants.
 Many parts are overrun with woods, and encumbered with lofty mountains.

-Q. What are its most remarkable cities?
+Q. What are the most remarkable cities ?

 A. Saragossa, Salamanca, Toledo, Cordova, Grenada, Seville, and Badajoz.